DOF hails Feb unemployment rate decline

-The Department of Finance (DOF) welcomed the February unemployment rate recently reported by the Philippine Statistics Authority (PSA), which declined to 5.1 percent from 5.8 percent in January, as a sign of improving labor market conditions.
+The Department of Finance (DoF) welcomes a Philippine Statistics Authority (PSA) report pointing to a 5.1 percent decline in unemployment in February, from 5.8 percent in January 2026, an indication that labor market conditions in the country are improving.

 In absolute terms, the number of unemployed Filipinos fell to around 2.66 million to 2.7 million, down from nearly 3 million in January, while total employment rose to about 49.43 million, translating to a 94.9 percent employment rate.